eternalgarden/rzeka/README.md

 What makes rzeka different from a typical event bus is **causality tracking**: every event carries a record of the events that caused it.

-You can ask any event "_and where the hell did you come from?_" and get the full chain back.
-Using rzeka's built-in debugger, Eris, you can walk through the entire causal chain of anything that happens in your project - in real-time, in a browser, while your game runs.
+You can ask any event "_..., where the hell did you come from?_" and get the full casual chain back.
+Using rzeka's built-in debugger, Eris, you can read the entire story of what's happening in your project - in real-time, in a browser, while your game runs.

 <https://github.com/user-attachments/assets/de5e608b-5123-47dd-99c4-996be5ff5259>

-> 📜⚗️ rzeka is single-threaded by design.
+> 📜⚗️ **rzeka is single-threaded by design**.
 This is the constraint that makes everything else possible: it guarantees that circumstance tracking, mana transitions, and spell lifecycle are always consistent.
 Async operations are handled within defined boundaries - see [Async Operations](#async-operations).

 **Status**: rzeka was originally built for [sanctuary](https://github.com/eternalgarden/sanctuary), a 3D journaling application shipped on Unity.
 It is currently being refactored alongside sanctuary's port to Godot. **The core API is stable**.
-The Godot integration and Eris UI are actively evolving.
+Eris UI is actively evolving.
 <br><br>

 ## 🗺️ Contents